dojo/docs/dojox/atom/io/Connection.rst

 See Also
 ========

-* `dojox.atom.io.model <dojox/atom/io/model>`_: The backing model for the Feed used by this connection API.
+* :ref:`dojox.atom.io.model <dojox/atom/io/model>`: The backing model for the Feed used by this connection API.
-* `dojox.data.AppStore <dojox/data/AppStore>`_: A datastore built ontop of this API.
+* :ref:`dojox.data.AppStore <dojox/data/AppStore>`: A datastore built ontop of this API.
 Provides full APP support.